mozilla/www.ccadb.org/cas/updates.md

 * Detailed Instructions: [Create an Add/Update Root Request](https://docs.google.com/document/d/1AUbwbyqCq3jR7wP0fSWjL1us9s4sZIbXGRyo_ko77QM/edit)

 The 'Add/Update Root Request' case contains the following tabs, and you may choose which tabs to make updates in.
-For example, if you are providing policy document updates inbetween annual audits, then you may only want to update the POLICY DOCUMENTS tab.
+For example, if you are providing policy document updates inbetween annual audits, then you may only want to update the NON-AUDIT DOCUMENTS tab.

 * CA OWNER
 * AUDITS
-* POLICY DOCUMENTS
+* NON-AUDIT DOCUMENTS
 * ROOT INFORMATION
 * TEST WEBSITES